 Comprising a total maximum strength of 31, including Naval Historians, contract Historians, and Supervisory Historians; this group of highly proficient researchers, academic professionals, and analysts were collectively known as “The Best of the Best” among the government’s historical scholars.

-Chief Stone performed as the Histories Branch head for almost 13 months at NHHC and, in addition to his managerial and executive duties, successfully lead his team through the Corona virus pandemic of 2020 by utilizing unprecedented maximization of telework assignments and crisis management techniques.
+Chief Stone performed as the Histories Branch Chief at NHHC until January 2021 and, in addition to his managerial and executive duties, successfully lead his team through the Corona virus pandemic of 2020 by utilizing unprecedented maximization of telework assignments and crisis management techniques.

 Chief Stone was a recipient of the Superior Civilian Service Award for his service at NHHC, the highest honorary award the Chief of Naval Operations or the Commandant of the Marine Corps may bestow on a civilian employee in the Department of the Navy.

 Copyright (C) 2012-2022 Chief Rick Stone & Family Charitable Foundation.
 All Rights Reserved.